TejasJay/Finetune_Llama2/readme.md

 ## Overview

 This Python script fine-tunes the LLaMA 2 7B chat model using QLoRA (Quantized Low-Rank Adaptation) with the `trl` and `peft` libraries.
 The fine-tuning process leverages 4-bit quantization for efficient training and is optimized for running on limited GPU resources.
-The script also integrates LoRA for parameter-efficient tuning and saves the fine-tuned model to the Hugging Face Hub.
+The script also integrates LoRA for parameter-efficient tuning and saves the fine-tuned model to the Hugging Face Hub

 ## Functionality